addypy/datagovindia/README.md

 ```
 # Returns:
-Showing 5 of 417 results for `organization` - `Ministry of Road Transport and Highways`
+5 of 417 results for `organization` - `Ministry of Road Transport and Highways`

 ==================================================================================